braymill/Competitive-Programming/README.md

 # Competitive Programming
-This is a repository for the various competitive programming problems I've completed.
+Repository of competitive programming problems I've worked on and/or solved.